iljapostnovs/VSCodeUI5Plugin/README.md

 ----------
 ## Automatic class name and class path renaming
-Extension listens for .js file creation event (rename technically is file deletion and creation) and replaces all occurances of class name to the new one<br/>
+Extension listens for .js file creation event (rename technically is file deletion and creation) and replaces all occurrences of class name to the new one<br/>
 ![AutomaticClassNameReplacingOnRename](/images/AutomaticClassNameReplacingOnRename.gif)

 ----------